Harry-Chen/kouhu/lib.typ

 /// - builtin-text (string): Name of the builtin text, see @@builtin-text-list() for a full list and length.
 /// - custom-text (array): Custom text to use.
 If not `none`, `builtin-text` will be ignored.
 /// - offset (int): Offset of the paragraph to start from.
-/// - index (int, array): Indices (*NOT RANGE*) of paragraphs to use (`offset` will be added).
+/// - indices (int, array): Indices (*NOT RANGE*) of paragraphs to use (`offset` will be added).
 A single integer means a single paragraph, an array means multiple paragraphs, and `none` means all paragraphs.
 Any out-of-bound index will be ignored.
 /// - length (int): Length of grapheme (characters) to print. `kouhu` will repeat over selected paragraphs until `length` is reached, and the final paragraph will likely be truncated.
 0 for unlimited, i.e. print all selected paragraphs for only once.
 /// - before-para (content): Content inserted before each paragraph.
 /// - after-para (content): Content inserted after each paragraph.